Geekfish/obsidian-garden/src/site/notes/Garden/Manage S3 bucket with Cyberduck.md

 Part of: [[Garden/Hosting assets on S3 + Cloudfront\|Hosting assets on S3 + Cloudfront]]

 Manage S3 "files" (objects) using [Cyberduck](https://cyberduck.io/).
-There's quite a bit of [documentation](https://docs.cyberduck.io/protocols/s3/), but there are suggested I didn't like, like a user with full S3 permissions, and some parts that didn't work (e.g. bucket name as server url).
+There's quite a bit of [documentation](https://docs.cyberduck.io/protocols/s3/), but there are suggestions I didn't like (e.g. user with full S3 permissions), and some parts that didn't work (e.g. bucket name in the server url).

 Here's what did work for me:
 1. [[Garden/Setup an IAM user to manage an S3 bucket\|Setup an IAM user to manage an S3 bucket]]